 In my case, this was what I got as a result of the above script:

 os.system() works, it is not recommended as it is considered a bit old and deprecated.
-A more recommended solution is Python’s
+A better solution is the

-call(args) function.
+call(args) function from Python’s subprocess module.
 As mentioned in the documentation about this function: